Probate Attorney Orange County California

 A typical estate might incur $1,000 to $2,000 in court costs and other mandated fees.

 The proceedings are controlled by a judge, who can decide disputes between heirs or between the heirs and the executor.

 Creditors are required to submit their claims against the estate within a four-month period, provided they have been notified of the probate.
 The executor is required, in most cases, to prepare an accounting and report all their activities.

 The cost is usually much higher than would be required for the administration of a living trust for an estate valued at the same amount.

 It usually takes months, or even years longer to probate an estate than to administer a trust.
 Most estates don’t need the supervision of the court unless disputes occur.

 For most families and individuals, the best way to avoid probate is to establish a comprehensive and funded living trust in Orange County with supporting documents.

-If you would like legal advice, or for more information about probate, please contact our office at (562) 594-4200 for a FREE 30-minute consultation with our estate planning attorney serving Orange County, CA.
+If you would like legal advice or receive more information about probate, you may schedule a free 30-minute consultation with our estate planning attorney serving Orange County CA.